realTobby/HesabuPOS/README.md

 - Frontend Client

 IN DEVELOPMENT, IN DEVELOPMENT, IN DEVELOPMENT, IN DEVELOPMENT, IN DEVELOPMENT, IN DEVELOPMENT, IN DEVELOPMENT, IN DEVELOPMENT, IN DEVELOPMENT, IN DEVELOPMENT

+Current Features:
+- literally nothing

+What I am working on:
+- Backend Controller to use for ProductsData
+- Keep MongoDB Clean
+- Installer Application that sets up the mongoDB
+- Application to test Backend Endpoints